Brian Bennison Practitioner Award

-Brian Bennison was an original TRO Board Member and spent 10 consecutive years on the TRO Board of Directors.
-During this time, he gave so much of himself to advance the field of Therapeutic Recreation in the province of Ontario and build the foundation for Therapeutic Recreation Ontario (TRO).
+Brian Bennison was a founding TRO Board Member and spent 10 consecutive years on the TRO Board of Directors.
+During this time, he gave so much of himself to advance the field of Therapeutic Recreation in the province of Ontario and built the foundation for Therapeutic Recreation Ontario (TRO).
 When he announced he was not running again, it was decided that our first professional award would be created and named in his honour to acknowledge his contributions to the organization and the field.
-The Brian Bennison Practioner Award was unveiled at the TRO conference at Horseshoe Resort in 2005, a conference which Brian was the Co-Chair of.
-Brain returned to the TRO Board for an additional 2-year term and is currently involved with TRO as a member on the Therapeutic Recreation Provincial Education Steering Committee (TRPESC).
+The Brian Bennison Practioner Award was unveiled at the TRO conference at Horseshoe Resort in 2005, a conference for which Brian was the Co-Chair.
+Brian returned to the TRO Board for an additional two-year term.
+He is currently involved with TRO as a member on the Therapeutic Recreation Provincial Education Steering Committee (TRPESC).

 Past winners of this prestigious award include:

 |2018||Lesley Breen, R/TRO|